dfds0/Wachhund/README.md

 <h5>Todo</h5>
  - Replace methot 'get' to 'post' on **hund_horen.rb**
  - Append current temperature of city in the event of **rpi_post_temperature**
+ - Add Mongodb to save output of Flows
+  - Create a REST API to access the data
+ - Create a integration with Slack